-• Starting July 1, 2020 the Mobilehome Residency Law Protection Act shall enable HCD to receive and evaluate complaints re: MRL violations for possible local law office enforcement.
+• Mobilehome Residency Law Protection Act enables HCD to receive and evaluate complaints re: MRL violations for possible local law office enforcement.
 Multiple complaints it will be condensed into a single investigation.

 • There is no cost to the homeowner if legal action is taken by local legal enforcement.